Site icon Outdoor Gearzine

 • The top lid is removable

-• Comes with a flap jacket to prevent snow from entering when the top pocket is removed
+• Comes with a flap jacket to prevent snow from getting in when the top pocket is removed

-• Rope fixing strap and zippered pocket under top pocket
+• Rope securing strap and zippered pocket under top pocket

-• Vertflex suspension that combines vertical stability against heavy loads and flexibility
+• Vertflex suspension provides both vertical stability and flexibility for heavy loads

-• The large side pockets are easy to use even during activities, and can store 1L drinking water bottles and climbing skins.
+• The large side pocket is easy to use while on the move and can hold a 1L water bottle or climbing skins

-• The helmet can be stored on the front or bottom.
+• Helmets can be stored on the front or bottom

-• It has a built-in removable foam mat that can be placed on the ground during breaks.
+• It has a built-in removable foam mat that can be laid on the ground when taking a break

-At first glance, it would be easier to put in and take out when the rear panel is fully open, but the zipper is hidden by the hip belt and makes it difficult to tighten, so it would have been less stressful if it stopped at this rate.
+At first glance, it seems like it would be more convenient to open the back panel all the way, but the zipper is hidden by the hip belt and can be difficult to close, so it was less stressful if it stopped at this point

 Osprey Camber 42

-Despite its affordable price, it has a stable feel and ease of use, making it the best value for money.
+Despite its affordable price, it offers a stable carrying comfort and ease of use, making it the best value for money

-While most ski-friendly backpacks have a fairly flat back, the camber has a solid curve and follows the spine.
+While many ski backpacks have a fairly flat back, the Camber has a well-curved back that follows the spine

-If I had to point out the drawback, the zipper on the side of the back panel, which is the most used to take out luggage, rubs against the fabric on the inside, making it slightly more moving.
-However, this differs from individual to individual, and compared to other models, I was only concerned about it, and when I used it locally, I didn't really notice it.
+If I had to point out a drawback, it would be that the zipper on the side of the back panel, which is the one you use most often to access your belongings, rubs against the inner fabric and is a little stiff.
+However, this varies from one model to another, and it was only a minor issue compared to other models, so it didn't bother me much when I used it overseas

-The variflex system, which moves up and down according to the movement of your hips, handles intense movements when sliding.
+The Variflex system moves up and down in accordance with the movement of your hips, allowing you to accommodate the intense movements you make while skiing

-The No. 1 comfort is the deuter Freerider Pro 30.
-It was top-notch in terms of fit, cushioning, and stability (hike-up and downhill).
+Coming in at No. 1 in comfort was the Deuter Freerider Pro 30.
+It ranked highly in terms of fit, cushioning, and stability (for hiking uphill and downhill)

-What I particularly liked was the unique idea of the comfort of the rear panel, and the fit and stability of the hip belt (Baliflex system) that moves according to the movement of the hips.
-I've been using the Deuter for a long time so far, but the grooved back structure is outstanding, giving it breathability and cushioning.
-Perhaps because I was overwhelmed by the heat, I felt that not only was the warm and cheerfulness of spring skiing, but it was still cool even during hiking during the high season.
-Overall, the thin shape does not have a center of gravity too back, and the variflex system does not shake easily, making it stable when sliding.
+What I particularly like is the comfort of the back panel, which is a unique idea, and the fit and stability of the hip belt (Variflex system) that moves in accordance with the movement of the hips.
+As a long-time Deuter user, I know that the comfort of the grooved back structure, which takes breathability and cushioning into consideration, is outstanding.
+Perhaps because I get hot easily, I felt that it was cool not only in the warm weather of spring skiing, but also during hikes in the peak season.
+The overall thin shape does not place the center of gravity too far back, and combined with the stability of the Variflex system, it provides stability when skiing

 Thule Upslope 35L

-Its unique features, such as large pockets on both sides and the ability to attach a helmet below are interesting.
+It has some interesting and unique features, such as large pockets on both sides and the ability to attach a helmet underneath

-Despite its 32L capacity, there is plenty of storage space for accessories and avalanche gear.
-This is nice because there are quite a few things that need to be included in main access.
+Despite its 32L capacity, it has plenty of storage space for accessories and avalanche gear.
+This is great because there isn't much you actually need to put in the main access

-This hip belt, which firmly covers the entire hip bone and supports the load, is the best this time, including its high cushioning.
-The comfort when hiking is the same as ever Gregory quality.
-The storage area is also easy to understand, with the main avalanche and accessories being divided into easy-to-understand categories, and the large top accessory pockets allow you to store the large goggles these days with plenty of room to store, and the zipper is smooth and easy to grip, making it extremely easy to use.
-The access to the back is also impressive, as you can open without removing the shoulder buckle.
+The hip belt, which firmly covers the entire hipbone and supports the load, is the best of the bunch, including its high cushioning.
+Comfort when hiking is as expected from Gregory.
+The storage area is clearly divided into main compartment, avalanche compartment, and accessory compartments.
+The large top accessory pocket can easily accommodate today's large goggles, and the zipper is smooth and easy to grip, making it extremely user-friendly.
+The back access, which can be opened without removing the shoulder buckle, is also impressive

-On the other hand, this may be a problem with the individual's body shape, but I was concerned about the shoulder-to-arm line of the shoulder harness.
-My shoulders felt a little wider, and from there I felt like I was closing my armpits so quickly that I felt a bit rubbing.
-If you are concerned, it is a good idea to try fitting on site carefully.
+On the other hand, this may be a matter of personal body type, but I was concerned about the line of the shoulder harness from the shoulder to the armpit.
+The shoulders felt a little wide, and then the armpits seemed to close suddenly, causing some chafing.
+If this bothers you, it's a good idea to carefully try fitting it on site

 summary

-On the other hand, I am a little unsatisfied that none of the models have the function to adjust the back.
-Ski packs can be difficult due to their structure as they have access to the back, but I think this is a feature that will be necessary in the future to achieve a higher fit and less shaking.
+On the other hand, I'm a little disappointed that none of the models have a back adjustment function.
+This may be difficult to do from a structural standpoint, as ski packs have back access, but I think it's a feature that will be necessary in the future to achieve a better fit and less wobbling

-Although choosing a famous brand won't make a big difference, depending on how you use it, your backpack will be your companion for a long time.
-If you're going to do it, you'll want to get a favorite that you won't regret.
-Use this article as a reference and try to find a partner to your heart's content!
+If you choose a famous brand, you won't be disappointed, but depending on how you use it, a backpack can be a companion that you will use for a long time.
+You want to get a favorite that you won't regret.
+Use this article as a reference and think about choosing your companion to your heart's content!

 End of mobile version